basmajalloul/qe-feature-representation/README.md

 ## 🧪 Methodology

 Each experiment uses PCA-reduced features (4D) as inputs to RNN and QE-RNN models.
 Quantum-enhanced features were obtained via parameterized circuits executed on IBM Qiskit backends.
 Ablation studies explore PCA vs raw feature usage, and RNN vs MLP classifier performance.

-## 🔒 Anonymity Statement

-This repository has been anonymized for peer review.
-It contains no author-identifying metadata or institutional information.

-## 📜 Citation

-This work is part of an anonymized submission to ECAI 2025.
-The repository will be updated with author information upon acceptance.